Get

 A cat that has bowel movement changes that last longer than a couple of days should be seen by a veterinarian, especially if they’re accompanied by any other signs.
 Frequent cases of diarrhea that seem to resolve themselves should also be checked out, as this still indicates that something isn’t quite right.

-If possible, bring your vet a fresh fecal sample, and be ready to answer questions about how long this has been going on, other signs that you’re seeing, any changes that you’ve made to your cat’s diet, etc. Your vet will take it from there by starting with a thorough exam, including palpating the abdomen for any lumps, tender spots, or thickening and feeling the throat to check the size of the thyroid gland.
+If possible, bring the vet a fresh fecal sample, and be ready to answer questions about how long this has been going on, other signs that you’re seeing, any changes that you’ve made to your cat’s diet, etc. The vet will take it from there by starting with a thorough exam, including palpating the abdomen for any lumps, tender spots, or thickening and feeling the throat to check the size of the thyroid gland.

 Blood work and fecal testing may also be involved to look for parasites, infections, and organ function.
 Ultrasound and/or X-rays will be used to check out the digestive tract and surrounding features to look for masses, thickening of the intestines, and foreign objects.
 Sometimes, more in-depth diagnostics may be needed, like endoscopy to get a tissue sample.